Background

 Cost of Ownership

 The old fashioned image of SUV vehicles being somewhat profligate when it comes to fuel economy certainly doesn't really apply to the Škoda Karoq.
-The 2.0 TDI 150PS 4x4 diesel variant we're looking at here manages WLTP figures of 49.6mpg and 150g/km of CO2 in base 'SE L' form (or 48.7mpg and 151g/km in top 'Sportline' guise).
+The 2.0 TDI 150PS 4x4 diesel variant we're looking at here manages WLTP figures of 48.9mpg and 152g/km of CO2 in base 'SE L' form.
 As you'd expect in this day and age, there's a start/stop system that cuts the engine when you don't need it, stuck in traffic or waiting at the lights.
 And the DSG auto transmission is equipped with a 'coasting' function that at cruising speeds, will disconnect the gearbox, leaving the engine to idle until you next need it.

-Like most modern diesels, all the TDI units on offer get a selective catalytic reduction filter to cut down on nitrous oxide and have been designed around the use of a urea-based solution called AdBlue.
+Like most modern diesels, the TDI unit gets a selective catalytic reduction filter to cut down on nitrous oxide and have been designed around the use of a urea-based solution called AdBlue.
 This is injected into the exhaust gas stream to help clean up emissions, the liquid used being stored in a 12-litre tank mounted at the rear beneath the boot.
 This will need topping up as part of regular servicing and you can monitor its status via dashboard display.